-Impact of variation in functions and delivery on the effectiveness of behavioural and mood management interventions for smoking cessation in people with depression: protocol for a systematic review and meta-analysis.
+Impact of variation in functions and delivery on the effectiveness of behavioural and mood management interventions for smoking cessation in people with depression: Protocol for a systematic review and meta-analysis

-Taylor G., Aveyard P., Meer RVD., Toze D., Stuijfzand B., Kessler D., Munafò M.
+Taylor G., Aveyard P., Van Der Meer R., Toze D., Stuijfzand B., Kessler D., Munafò M.

 © 2017 Article author(s) (or their employer(s) unless otherwise stated in the text of the article).
 All rights reserved.
 No commercial use is permitted unless otherwise expressly granted.
 Introduction Tobacco is the world's leading preventable cause of disease and death.
 People with depression are twice as likely to smoke and are less responsive to standard tobacco treatments as compared with the general population.
 A Cochrane systematic review of randomised controlled trials of smoking cessation treatment for smokers with current or historical depression found that adding mood management to usual smoking treatment improved quit rates.
 However, the review did not examine if variation in intervention delivery or intervention functions impacted on treatment effectiveness.
 With the aim of providing information to develop tailored approaches to treating smoking for people with current depression, we will add-on to the Cochrane review in three ways: (1) use the Template for Intervention Description and Replication checklist to determine if variations in mood management delivery have impact on intervention effectiveness, (2) use the Taxonomy of Behaviour Change techniques for smoking cessation to examine which behaviour change functions are most effective for smoking cessation in people with current depression and (3) examine the difference in change in depression scores between intervention and control arms.
-METHODS AND ANALYSIS: We will include randomised controlled trials of smokers with current depression as identified by a previous Cochrane review and the in-progress update of this Cochrane review.
+Methods and analysis We will include randomised controlled trials of smokers with current depression as identified by a previous Cochrane review and the in-progress update of this Cochrane review.
 We will use meta-regression to examine (1) if variations in delivery of mood management impact on smoking cessation intervention effectiveness, (2) determine which behaviour change functions are most effective for smoking cessation and (3) use meta-analysis of the difference in change in depression scores between treatment arms from baseline to follow-up to determine if offering smoking cessation treatment causes psychological harm.
-ETHICS AND DISSEMINATION: Ethical approval is not required for this study.
+Ethics and dissemination Ethical approval is not required for this study.
 We will disseminate the findings of this work at national and international conferences, and to relevant patient panels.
-PROSPERO REGISTRATION NUMBER: CRD42017070741.
+PROSPERO registration number CRD42017070741.